 I liked that the shooters name isn’t mentioned once in the books.
-It’s about the victims only which isn’t what you get when you are watching the news after a school shooting.
+It is just about the victims, which isn’t what you get when you are watching the news after a school shooting.

 The format of this book worked excellently.
 The whole book is formatted as a letter from Leanne.
 It also contains letters from other survivors of the shooting and character studies about the victims.

 I thought all the characters were incredibly developed and all brought their own things to the story.
-There is also asexual representation in this book, without being ace.
+There is also asexual representation in this book.
 Leanne’s asexuality isn’t the centre of the book, but she is still given respect.
-Leanne gets the chance to explain what asexuality means to her and this isn’t minimised.
+Leanne gets the chance to explain what asexuality means to her and this isn’t minimised by its surrounding story.

-One thing I learn’t about this book after finishing it is that it is actually based on a true story.
+One thing I learn’t about this book after finishing it is, that it is actually based on a true story.
 Sarah’s story is based on Cassie Bernal, a girl who was reported to profess her faith before being shot at Columbine.
-This isn’t mentioned at the start or end of the book that it is based on a real story but I was it had been.
+This isn’t mentioned at the start or end of the book that it is based on a real story but I wish it had been.

 Overall, this book was extremely eye-opening and I will be making sure it is in so many more people’s hands.
 I will be recommending this book for a long time, it is extraordinary and needs a lot of attention.